bcspragu/rc-impossible-day-2024/README.md

 - [ ] Figure out why posts are being received
   - Probably related to recent mucking around with heartbeats and stuff
+  - Generally make the logic match the Python SDK
 - [ ] Update the `homepage` with new instructions about metadata tags